-"IMAGIER, 15TH SIECLE" AFTER MODEL BY EMILE PICAULT
+"IMAGIER, 15TH SIECLE” BRONZE SCULPTURE OF A SCULPTOR BY EMILE PICAULT

 Measurements: 25 1/8” H x 9” W (arm to arm) x approx. 8” base diameter

 Very fine original condition with an original patina; light discolorations to edges of base, very minor surface scratches, minor handling wear.